STIRRING THE POT: FLORENCE FABRICANT & PETE WELLS

 HAMPTONS INSTITUTE: ORDER OR CHAOS—THE ECONOMY UNDER TRUMP

 Trump’s sweeping tariff overhaul—dubbed “Liberation Day”—sent shockwaves through global markets and rattled investors.
 It’s the biggest shift in the international economic order in at least 80 years.
 What happens next?
 Will it spark a manufacturing revival and shrink the trade deficit—or fuel inflation, crush small businesses, and stall growth?
-Fred Hochberg, seasoned business executive and government leader who served eight years of service as Chairman and President of the Export-Import Bank of the United States (EXIM) and American business man and investor Glenn Hutchins are joined in conversation with Gillian Tett, journalist, author and member of the editorial board for The Financial Times.
+Fred Hochberg, seasoned business executive and government leader who served eight years of service as Chairman and President of the Export-Import Bank of the United States (EXIM) and Glenn Hutchins, chairman of North Island and North Island Ventures, and co-founder of Silver Lake are joined in conversation with Gillian Tett, journalist, author and member of the editorial board for The Financial Times.

 Click HERE for tickets.